VidCruiter Logo

 • Were there bottlenecks in your hiring process that slowed down a specific hiring stage?

-• What was the dropoff rate?
-Was it during a specific hiring stage?
+• What was the dropoff rate (what percentage of visitors left the recruitment process before completion)?
+And, was it during a specific hiring stage?

 • How many of your candidates were referrals?

 • What’s the overall offer acceptance rate?
-Does it differ depending on the department/location?
+Does it differ depending on the department or location?

 This information can help you pinpoint specific areas where you can improve, particularly when combined with the results of candidate surveys.